What is Graduate Entry Medicine

 Graduate-entry medical programs provide opportunities to a wide range of graduates who have made a mature decision to commit to the medical profession.

-No preference is given to graduates with particular Bachelor degrees.
-Note though, that the University of Melbourne’s Doctor of Medicine (MD) has pre-requisites that must be met.
+No preference is given to graduates with particular bachelor degrees.
+Note though, that the University of Queensland’s Doctor of Medicine (MD) has prerequisites that must be met.

-Applicants enrolled in a two-year degree or one-year conversion degree or those who have completed a higher degree without a prior Bachelor degree should consult their preferred school(s) to ascertain eligibility.
+Applicants enrolled in a two-year degree, a three or four-year embedded degree (bachelor/masters) or one-year conversion degree or those who have completed a higher degree without a prior bachelor degree should consult their preferred school(s) to ascertain eligibility.
+Note that not all schools accept such degrees.
+Please see individual school entries in the Admissions Guide.

 All applicants for Commonwealth Supported Places and other domestic places at graduate-entry schools (i.e. citizens/permanent residents of Australia and citizens of New Zealand) must have a current GAMSAT score.
-Scores from either the 2012 or 2013 Australian GAMSAT can be used for application in 2013.
+Scores from either the May 2020 or March 2021 GAMSAT or September 2019 or September 2020 GAMSAT, can be used for application in 2021.
 Registration for the GAMSAT, and application for admission to the graduate entry programs, are separate processes.

 International applicants must apply directly to the University of their choice.
 GEMSAS will not be processing international selection.
 International applicants may sit either GAMSAT or MCAT.
 Registration for either GAMSAT, or MCAT, and application for admission to the graduate programs, are separate processes.